appacitive/builder-docs/server/javascript/users/guides.md

 ## User Session Management

-Once the user has authenticated successfully, you will be provided the user's details and an access token.
+Once the user has been authenticated successfully, you will be provided with the user details and an access token.
 This access token identifies the currently logged in user and will be used to implement access control.
 Each instance of an app can have one logged in user at any given time.By default the SDK takes care of setting and unsetting this token.
 However, you can explicitly tell the SDK to start using another access token.
 ```javascript
 // the access token
 // var token = /* ... */